ultraware/qb/README.md

 qb is a library that allows you to build queries without using strings.
 This offers some unique advantages:

-- When changing your database you won't be able to compile queries that refer to old fields
+- When changing your database queries that refer to old fields or tables won't compile until you update them
-- You can't misspell keywords or fieldnames, this saves a lot of time
+- You can't misspell keywords or fieldnames, this saves a lot of time and many bugs
 - You can use tab completion
 - You can easily port a query to a different database
-- The order of your query does not matter, this makes building queries in parts easier
+- The order of your query does not matter, this makes building queries in parts or adding optional statements easier

 ## Installation